manta-innovations/manta-innovations.github.io/_posts/published/2020-05-19-aws-summit-online.md

 ---
 layout: post
-title: A new type of conference - AWS Online Summit Series
+title: What was it like to attend a virtual conference? - AWS Online Summit Series
 date: May 2020
 image: unsplash-NuFUbftUu_s-unsplash.jpg
 author: jhole89